BestTimesToVisit.com Logo

 Taxis

-Cost:Metered fares apply, but agree on a price beforehand for longer trips or if the meter isn't working.
-Expect around €10-€15 for short trips within Corfu Town, and €40-€60 for longer journeys to popular resorts.
+Cost:Metered fares, but agree on a price beforehand for longer journeys or airport transfers to avoid surprises.
+Expect around €10-€15 for short trips within Corfu Town.

-Water Taxis/Boat Hire
+Water Taxis/Boat Rentals

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.